Definition

 The US Treasury's primary cash balance held at the Federal Reserve.
 Rising TGA drains liquidity from the private sector; falling TGA injects it.

 The TGA fluctuates due to government spending, tax receipts, and bond issuance.
 Major TGA events include debt ceiling episodes (TGA near zero) and post-resolution rebuilds ($500B+ in weeks).
-TGA sits in Group A (Policy / Reserves), the largest DLI tier at 65%, alongside the Fed balance sheet and the conditional ON RRP depletion-transition signal.
-Historical range: $0–$1.8T.
-Typical range: $200B–$800B.
+TGA is one term in the DLI headline spine: Fed balance sheet - TGA - ON RRP, read as a smoothed flow.
+A high TGA level is contractionary, but the headline rises most when the net flow is actively draining rather than from the TGA level alone.
+Historical range: $0-$1.8T.
+Typical range: $200B-$800B.